Overview of Project Management

 What Qualifies as a Direct Cost?

-According to Stanford Policy and federal regulations, an expense qualifies as a direct cost of a sponsored project only when it meets all four of the following criteria:
+According to Stanford policy and federal regulations, an expense qualifies as a direct cost for a sponsored project when it meets all four of the following criteria.

-- Allocability: Only those expenses that BENEFIT a project may be charged to that project.
+- Allocable: Only those expenses that benefit a project may be charged to that project.

-- Reasonableness: Costs must reflect what a “prudent person” would pay.
+- Reasonable: Costs must reflect what a prudent person would pay.

 - Reasonable and necessary

-- applicable to the work of the University, including instruction, research, and public service
+- Applicable to the work of the Stanford, which includes; instruction, research, and public service